cloudthread/docs/fundamentals/developer-api.md

 In order to send custom data, you must provision a **Custom Data - Data Stream Token** on the Cloudthread platform within the **Settings** tab.

-To send custom data to Cloudthread, use the **Data Ingeation** endpoint above with the provisioned Data Stream Token and the following payload
+To send custom data to Cloudthread, use the **Data Ingestion** endpoint above with the provisioned Data Stream Token and the following payload

 ```json
 {